 For the exact optimum and for $(1 + \epsilon)$ approximations, the computational complexity of the MSC is much closer to the notoriously hard TSP than to the notoriously easy MST.
 Even if some generous oracle were to identify the set of vertices that are on the path of an optimal MSC, one would still need to solve a traveling salesman problem to put those vertices into an optimal order.
-While this observation may fall short of a formal proof that the Euclidean MSC problem is NP-hard, it cannot not fall short by much.
+Although this observation may fall short of a formal proof that the Euclidean MSC problem is NP-hard, it cannot not fall short by much.

-The question of approximate solution of the Euclidean MSC problem is much more interesting.
-It seems inevitable that the approximation schemes of Arora (1998) can be modified to provide a solution of the Euclidean MSC problem that is within in a factor of 1 + 1/c of the optimum and do so with a running time of $O(n(\log^{O(C)}(n)))$.
+The question of an approximate solution of the Euclidean MSC problem is much more interesting.
+It seems inevitable that the approximation schemes of Arora [1] can be modified to provide a solution of the Euclidean MSC problem that is within in a factor of 1 + 1/c of the optimum and do so with a running time of $O(n(\log^{O(c)}(n)))$ .
 We have not pursued this point, but it does seem worth pursuing.

 Even though our interest in minimum weight caterpillars comes mainly from communication networks, we should note that caterpillars have a long history in graph theory.
-Harary and Schwenk (1973) used Pólya enumeration theory to show that the number of non-isomorphic caterpillars on n + 4 vertices is given by the elegant formula $2^n + 2^{\lfloor n/2 \rfloor}$, and, in the same paper (p.
+Harary and Schwenk [17] used Pólya enumeration theory to show that the number of nonisomorphic caterpillars on n + 4 vertices is given by the elegant formula $2^n + 2^{\lfloor n/2 \rfloor}$ , and, in the same paper (p.
 361), the authors credit A. Hobbs for introducing the term "caterpillar."
-Harary and Schwenk (1971) and Harary and Schwenk (1972) had earlier investigated the connectivity properties of graph powers of caterpillars.
-More recently, Ortiz and Villanueva (2012) studied independent sets in caterpillar graphs and found that the whole family of independent sets can be found in polynomial time.
-Caterpillars are the simplest graphs for which the graphical bandwidth problem is non-trivial, so caterpillars have a natural place in many bandwidth investigations, e. g.
-Assmann, Peck, Sysło and Zak (1981), Miller (1981), Monien (1986), Haralambides, Makedon and Monien (1991), Feige and Talwar (2005), and Lin, Lin and Xu (2006).
+Harary and Schwenk [15] and [16] had earlier investigated the connectivity properties of graph powers of caterpillars.
+More recently, Ortiz and Villanueva [26] studied independent sets in caterpillar graphs and found that the whole family of independent sets can be found in polynomial time.
+Caterpillars are the simplest graphs for which the graphical bandwidth problem is nontrivial, so caterpillars have a natural place in many bandwidth investigations, e.g., Assmann et al. [2], Miller [23], Monien [24], Haralambides et al. [14], Feige and Talwar [10], and Lin et al. [21].

-Finally, we should note that in chemistry, caterpillars are also known as Gutman trees, the later name referring back to Gutman (1977); sometimes they are also called benzenoid trees because of their common presence in the structure of benzenoid hydrocarbons.
-Surveys of El-Basil (1987), El-Basil (1990) and El-Basil (2008) detail these connections and give many further references.
+Finally, we should note that in chemistry, caterpillars are also known as Gutman trees, the later name referring back to Gutman [13]; sometimes they are also called benzenoid trees because of their common presence in the structure of benzenoid hydrocarbons.
+Surveys of El-Basil [7, 8] and [9] detail these connections and give many further references.

-8. Concluding Observations

-T. Tao's essay on the extended reals (Tao (2008, pp. 38-56)) makes the case that the extended real numbers $\mathbb{R}$ can be of concrete benefit to almost any mathematician, pure or applied.
-Here, with a very light use of the extended reals, we can answer a question that was raised in the introduction; we just need to take the weight factor λ for the path edges to be a strictly positive infinitesimal.
+8. Concluding observations.
+T. Tao's essay on the extended reals (Tao [32, pp. 38-56]) makes the case that the extended real numbers ${}^\mathbb{R}$ can be of concrete benefit to almost any mathematician, pure or applied.
+Here, with a very light use of the extended reals, we can answer a question that was raised in the introduction; we just need to take the weight factor $\lambda$ for the path edges to be a strictly positive infinitesimal.